Programme Structure | Te Anga Hōtaka

 Over the 5 weeks of the programme students will spend approximately 55 per cent of the time in their home clinical placement.

 Students also have interprofessional placements where students work in pairs or small groups observing each others clinical disciplines – these are valuable interprofessional learning opportunities.

 For about one day a week (typically Friday), students will have time to meet as a group or groups to meet with the teaching team, participate in group activities, discuss clinical cases, and/or work on your community appraisal or education project.
 There will be video links between Gisborne and Wairoa and also some travel between the locations for these sessions.

-Assessment three – Case work
+Assessment two – Case work

 During the module, you will have three patient scenarios to work on in groups.

-Assessment four – Community education project
+Assessment three – Community education project

 This education project is the key piece of work you need to complete in groups over the course of the IPE programme.
 The project topics have been chosen by a particular community in Tairāwhiti as something they would like the IPE students to do for them.